 911 Address Signs

 The Friends Foundation will fund and install Hays County 911 Address Signs.
-All “Our Daily Bread” and “Lifeline / Medic Alert” clients are offered this FREE service.
-The signs will help emergency responders find your residence.
+All “Our Daily Bread” and “Philips Lifeline” clients are offered this FREE service.
+These signs are to help emergency responders find your residence.
 A 911 Address Sign Form must be completed in full and mailed to The Friends Foundation P.O.
 Box 8 Dripping Springs, TX 78620.
-The form will then be submitted to the Precinct Commissioner.
-Upon approval the signs will be installed.
+The form will then be submitted to the Precinct 4 Commissioner, and upon approval the signs will be installed.

 Butterflies are Free Program

-Hill Country Care has established a special program entitled “Butterflies are Free,” underwritten by The Friends Foundation, for residents who are at or nearing the end of their lives.
-The sole purpose of this program is to provide comfort and dignity to those residents so that their end of life experience is pain free, is as comfortable as possible, and honors the wishes of the resident.
+Hill Country Nursing and Rehab in Dripping Springs has established a special program entitled “Butterflies are Free,” which is underwritten by The Friends Foundation, for residents who are at or nearing the end of their lives.
+The sole purpose of this program is to provide comfort and dignity to those residents so that their end of life experience is pain free, comfortable as possible, and honors the wishes of the resident.
 This includes providing comfort to the family as well.
-Please contact the administrator of Hill Country Care, at (512) 858-5624.
+Please contact the administrator of Hill Country Nursing and Rehab at (512) 858-5624.